PunithKumar2902/COVID-19-Prediction-using-chest-X-ray-image/README.md

-# COVID-19 prediction using  Chest x-ray
+#Pneumonia prediction using  Chest x-ray
-predicting the covid state of patient by using deep learning and image classification.
+predicting the Pneumonia state of patient by using deep learning and image classification.